Playbook 2026 · For Advanced Marketers

 EMQ is the leading indicator.

-When the Event Match Quality score in Events Manager drops below 6, Advantage+ degrades silently — before any headline metric notices.
+When Event Match Quality drops below 6, Advantage+ silently degrades before the top-line metrics notice anything.

 04